XRFXLP/NVSentinel/docs/designs/015-custom-drain-extensibility.md

 ## Context

 Current flow of node drainer essentially runs `kubectl drain` and when exactly a node will be drained in a cluster is configurable by configmap using `mode` which are: `Immediate`, `DeleteAfterTimeout` and `AllowCompletion`.
 These three modes essentially covers the entire lifecycle of workload.
-This works in most of the cases but there are some cases where additional coordination with scheduler (or meta scheduler) present in the cluster in required.
+This works in most of the cases but there are some cases where additional coordination with scheduler (or meta scheduler) present in the cluster is required.
 Hence, we need a way to extend the functionality of node drain to make it aware of the ecosystem around scheduler present in the cluster.

 ## Decision